During the NC State virtual Livestock Science Camp, youth will engage with NC State students, faculty, and staff to explore Animal Science.

 You will learn about the vast field of agriculture and livestock production outside of the world of veterinary medicine and participate in many hands-on activities, including:

-- Visit beef and dairy cattle, swine, sheep, goat and horse educational units
+- Virtual visits to the beef and dairy cattle, swine, sheep, goat and horse educational units

-- Attend farm and industry tours and hear from industry guests
+- Virtually attend farm and industry tours and hear from industry guests

 - Explore the science, technology and biotechnology of livestock industries

 - Participate in leadership activities

 And you’ll make many new friends from all over North Carolina.